 I had not yet begun doing my “Dinner for Two” column for the Memphis newspaper, The Commercial Appeal, or this blog, but I knew I loved developing recipes.
-By submitting some of my original recipes, I only wanted to see if they were good enough for publication.
-They ended up accepting five (count ’em five!) of my recipes!
-Busted a few buttons on that accomplishment!

 This Potato Artichoke Salad with Horseradish Dressing is one they accepted.